Kanyadanam (Malayalam TV series)

 Kanyadaanam is an Indian Malayalam-language daily soap opera directed by Manu V. Nair.
-The show premiered on 23 August 2021 on Surya TV.
+The show premiered on 23 August 2021 on Sun Surya.
 It stars veteran Devan along with newcomers Anna Dona, Aiswarya Suresh, Aswathy Pillai, Silpa Sivadas and Soufiya Zakhir in lead roles.
 It aires everyday on Surya TV and on-demand through Sun NXT.
 The show is an official remake of Bengali TV series Kanyadaan which itself was inspired from 2002 Tamil TV series Metti Oli.
-It is one of the longest-running soap opera in Malayalam.
+It is currently the longest-running soap opera in Malayalam.